 If you need bonuses to make your ends meet, then you are not getting paid enough.
 If bonuses make you work harder, then you would be out of your optimal performance zone and burn out.
 If you consistently perform at the level that warrants better pay, you should get a rise, that’s treating you fairly.

 Research has shown that bonuses will lower the performance of the people who use their brain as the primary tool.
 It seems that money narrows the field of vision for people who need to come up with creative solutions.

 Dan Ariely ran several studies in India and the US that showed how high bonuses will deteriorate the results.
 When people were working for extremely high bonuses, then they usually failed to achieve the best possible outcome.
-Take a look at the PDF of the India study.
+Check out the the PDF of the India study.